Fast and simple inner-loop algorithms of static / dynamic BLP estimations: Numerical Experiments

-As in the Monte Carlo experiments of static BLP models, I draw the values of $\theta_{nonlinear}$ (standard deviation of random coefficients) by $\theta_{nonlinear}\sim U[0,2\theta_{nonlinear}^{*}]$, where $\theta_{nonlinear}^{*}$ denotes the true parameters.
-The number of simulation draws to approximate continuous consumer distribution is set to 50, and I repeat the process 50 times.
-For details of the data-generating process, see Appendix \ref{subsec:DGP-dynamic-BLP}.
-Regarding the formation of future expectations, we consider two specifications: Perfect foresight, and Inclusive value sufficiency.
+As in the Monte Carlo experiments of static BLP models, I draw the values of $\theta_{n}$ (standard deviation of random coefficients) by $\theta_{n}\sim U[0,2\theta_{n}^{*}]$, where $\theta_{n}^{*}$ denotes the true parameters.
+The number of simulation draws to approximate continuous consumer distribution is set to 50, and the process is repeated 50 times.
+Further details on the data-generating process are provided in the Supplemental Appendix.
+Regarding future expectations, we consider two specifications: Perfect foresight, and Inclusive value sufficiency.
 We discuss them below.